x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/view-and-manage-a-call-answering-rule.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: de6d9fa1-7878-49a9-bddb-e3317d94f4d8
-description: "You can use the Shell to view or configure one or more call answering rules for a user.
-You can also use the Get-UMCallAnsweringRule or Set-UMCallAnsweringRule cmdlets in an Exchange Management Shell script to view or manage call answering rules for multiple users."
+description: "Learn how to use Exchange Online PowerShell to view or configure one or more call answering rules for a user."
 ---

 # View and manage a call answering rule

-You can use the Shell to view or configure one or more call answering rules for a user.
-You can also use the **Get-UMCallAnsweringRule** or **Set-UMCallAnsweringRule** cmdlets in an Exchange Management Shell script to view or manage call answering rules for multiple users.
+You can use Exchange Online PowerShell to view or configure one or more call answering rules for a user.
+You can also use the **Get-UMCallAnsweringRule** or **Set-UMCallAnsweringRule** cmdlets in a PowerShell script to view or manage call answering rules for multiple users.

 Call answering rules are applied to incoming calls similar to the way Inbox rules are applied to incoming email messages.
 By default, when a user is enabled for Unified Messaging (UM), no call answering rules are configured.
 Even so, incoming calls are answered by the mail system and callers are prompted to leave a voice message.